Removing excessive growth of breast tissue to transform your chest into a body feature that you won’t feel embarrassed or ashamed about

 Men with enlarged breasts may experience a host of feelings—including self-consciousness and humiliation.
 They may also avoid physical activities and intimacy in an effort to hide their condition.
 During your initial consultation, Dr. Dawes will perform a thorough evaluation of your chest.
 He will determine if you are a good candidate for gynecomastia surgery.

-How Male Breast Surgery is Performed
+How Male Breast Surgery in Calgary is Performed

 Dr. Dawes usually performs male breast surgery on an outpatient basis.
 This surgery takes approximately one-and-a-half hours to complete, and is performed under general anesthesia or local anesthesia with sedation.
 For excess fatty tissue, liposuction alone may be used.
 If there is excess skin that needs to be removed, excision techniques may be performed alone or in conjunction with liposuction.